rails/rails/guides/source/configuring.md

     end
     ```

 * `config.dependency_loading` is a flag that allows you to disable constant autoloading setting it to false.
 It only has effect if `config.cache_classes` is true, which it is by default in production mode.
-This flag is set to false by `config.threadsafe!`.

 * `config.eager_load` when true, eager loads all registered `config.eager_load_namespaces`.
 This includes your application, engines, Rails frameworks and any other registered namespace.